sul-dlss-deprecated/lyberservices-scripts/README.md

     are running the code on.
-However, for simplicity, we recommend you store the YAML at the root of your bundle directory, or create a new project folder, place your YAML file into it and then place your bundle directory into your new project folder.
-PLEASE DO NOT PLACE YOUR YAML FILE INTO THE PRE-ASSEMBLY DIRECTORY ITSELF ANYWHERE ON THE SERVER.
-IT WILL BECOME HARD TO FIND AND BE SUBJECT TO DELETION WHEN NEW CODE IS DEPLOYED.
+However, for simplicity, we recommend you store the YAML at the root of your bundle directory, or create a new project folder, place your YAML file into it and then place your bundle directory into your new project folder. ***PLEASE DO NOT PLACE YOUR YAML FILE INTO THE lyberservices-scripts DIRECTORY ITSELF ANYWHERE ON THE SERVER.
+IT WILL BECOME HARD TO FIND AND BE SUBJECT TO DELETION WHEN NEW CODE IS DEPLOYED.***

     Example: